fadayopaul/ilist/README.md

 npm run dev
 ```

-2. Access the application in your browser at [Todo List API](https://tododrf.onrender.com/todos)
+2. Access the application in your browser at [iList API](https://tododrf.onrender.com/todos)

 ## API Endpoints